PuppeMeister/data-preprocess-QED/README.md

 # data-preprocess-QED
-Data Preparation For QED Dataset to undergo futher machine learning process using Panda and Numpy
+This repository is aimed for documenting the preprocessing steps of Quantitative Estimation of Dehydration before undergo machine learning training.